Wandalen/wArraySorted/README.md

 * arraySortedRightMostIndex - returns index of last element that is equal or bigger with smallest difference to passed value.

+* arraySortedAdd - method adds the passed value to the array, no matter whether it has there or hasn't, and returns the new added or the updated index.

 #### Example #1
 ```javascript
 var _ = wTools;